 Despite the challenges posed by the COVID-19 pandemic, Switzerland's AAA-rating with a stable outlook has been renewed by Fitch, indicating the country's economic resilience.
 The Deep Knowledge Group ranked Switzerland first for its careful approach and economic resilience in its Covid-19 Regional Safety Assessment.
 Additionally, Switzerland consistently receives high ratings in various categories, such as conducting business and quality of life, according to the annual rating by an American think tank.

-The Swiss financial center is characterized by its long-term stability even in times of crisis.
-The reliability of the country's political and legal systems, and the steadfastness of its institutions and its currency make Switzerland a safe haven for individuals and companies the world over.
-Although Swiss banks and financial professionals conduct business around the world, they remain firmly rooted in their home market.
+STABILITY: Switzerland's financial center is known for its long-term stability, even during times of crisis.
+The country's political and legal systems, institutional steadfastness, and robust currency make it a safe haven for individuals and companies worldwide.
+While Swiss banks and financial professionals operate globally, they remain firmly rooted in their home market.

-With the most competent, ambitious and forward-thinking workforce, tried-and-tested innovative methods, and the best available systems, the Swiss financial industry ensures the highest possible level of quality, founded on the solid tradition of the Swiss financial center yet open and flexible in addressing the changing needs of customers and society.
+EXCELLENCE: The Swiss financial industry boasts a competent, ambitious, and forward-thinking workforce, utilizing innovative methods and cutting-edge systems.
+It maintains the highest level of quality, combining the solid tradition of the Swiss financial center with adaptability to address the evolving needs of customers and society.

-US, Canadian, and Latin American citizens, residents, and expats the world over can engage a Swiss wealth manager and establish a Swiss bank account for jurisdictional diversification and long-term wealth preservation.
-It is simply prudent to hold some assets outside of the domestic financial system.
+For US, Canadian, and Latin American citizens, residents, and expats worldwide, engaging a Swiss wealth manager and establishing a Swiss bank account provides jurisdictional diversification and long-term wealth preservation.
+Holding assets outside of the domestic financial system is considered prudent.

 Resource: Swiss Bankers Association